impulsado/wannaNotes/Projects/ILEARNYOU/ILY - Easy/ILY - ScreenCapture/ILY - ScreenCapture.md

 Most Windows API need to retrieve wstrings due to Unicode can represent more languages symbols.
 That's why we must convert the filePath from string to wstring.

 # Bitmap
+A bitmap is a Micro data structure that represents a digital image as a grid of pixels.
+Each pixel in the bitmap corresponds to a tiny dot on the screen, and the collection of these dots forms the complete image.
+The color of each pixel is typically stored as a combination of red, green, and blue (RGB) values.

 - Explanation:
 https://youtu.be/kpHFFFu9qeU?si=W8q9Q7fSfGTCT9M6